Is IKEA Furniture Non-Toxic? Here’s The Truth

 Formaldehyde use at high levels was actually a really big issue with IKEA products that went unchecked until 1992.

 After this, IKEA was forced to reconsider their products and how they could be made safer.
-While IKEA did make changes in restricting many harmful chemicals in their products there are still certain ones still being used including VOCs like formaldehyde.
+While they did make changes in restricting many harmful chemicals in their products there are still certain ones still being used including VOCs like formaldehyde.

 While IKEA seems to be transparent with a lot of the materials and chemicals used, they still leave a lot up for consumers to question and investigate.